mattsacks/vim-fuzzee/README.md

     :F              " opens up the directory above the current buffer :F .            " open the current working directory

+Say you just `:q ` the application.coffee file in vim but you want to open it back up quickly.

+    :FB applcof     " open a buffer with matching fuzzy string "*a*p*p*l*c*o*f*" " either as a relation to the cwd or full path

 The fuzzy-expansion works for any filepath on your system no matter where you are but it can always backtrace to the current working directory as well.
 Primarily, it searches in relation to what you're currently viewing.